These Bellevue sisters are helping kids discover tennis and offering safe outdoor exercise during COVID-19

 Before the words “quarantine” and “social distancing” became part of the everyday global lexicon and re-evaluating finances and exercise were commonplace, Shriya Challam was devising a plan inadvertently suited for the tumultuous year of 2020.

-When schools shuttered in Washington last March due to the spread of COVID-19, Challam finalized her idea, and added additional safety measures to safeguard from the virus.
-As many emerged from quarantining with new skills in baking or dancing, Challam unveiled her project: Time To Tennis (timetotennis.org), a non-profit foundation that introduces kids to the sport by providing free equipment, coaching and workshops.
+When schools shuttered in Washington in March because of the spread of COVID-19, Challam finalized her idea, and added additional safety measures to safeguard from the virus.
+As many emerged from quarantining with new skills in baking or dancing, Challam unveiled her project: Time To Tennis (timetotennis.org), a nonprofit foundation that introduces kids to the sport by providing free equipment, coaching and workshops.
 The growing organization has already raised $1,000 to date.

-The Interlake senior aimed to make tennis more accessible for kids — regardless of their families’ incomes or background.
-Once government restrictions are lifted, Challam wants to build to hosting monthly events where two courts are filled with 20-30 elementary-aged kids and four coaches to teach the basics like how to hold a racquet, serve and the importance of stretching.
+The Interlake High School senior aimed to make tennis more accessible for kids — regardless of their families’ income or background.
+Once government restrictions are lifted, Challam wants to build to hosting monthly events where two courts are filled with 20-30 elementary-aged kids and four coaches to teach the basics such as how to hold a racket, serving and the importance of stretching.

 “When people think about tennis, they don’t necessarily think about it as something that’s accessible and they don’t think about it as something that’s for everyone,” Challam said.
 “It has this history of being for a specific group of people with a specific background, with a specific amount of money.
 To break down that history of tennis is something that we’re aiming to do.